 - describe what Prevent is, and its purpose

-- understand that Prevent operates in the 'pre-criminal space'
+- understand that Prevent operates in the 'non-criminal space'

-- recognise factors/vulnerabilities which may make someone more susceptible to the violent extremist message
+- recognise factors and vulnerabilities which may make someone more susceptible to the violent extremist message

 - recognise early warning signs of radicalisation

 - understand the process of notice, check and share